How to write a compelling artist newsletter

 The body of the email

 In many ways, the simpler your emails the better; be succinct and get to the crux quickly (we’re working on getting better at this ourselves here at TextileArtist.org).
-Don’t try and achieve too much in a single newsletter; establish what the point of the communication is and fulfill it.
+Don’t try and achieve too much in a single newsletter; establish what the point of the communication is and fulfil it.

 Are you encouraging some sort of action on the part of your readers?
 If so, don’t push too hard.
 Subtle persuasive techniques that work well include: